mcclaskey/batch_fslstats/README.md

 > [!IMPORTANT]
 > FSL only works in a linux/unix environment.
 If you have a PC then it will run inside a WSL.
-For the purposes of these directions, any mention of a "terminal window" or "command line" is referring to a unix or linux terminal and not a PC terminal.
+For the purposes of this readme, any mention of a "terminal window" or "command line" is referring to a unix or linux terminal and not a PC terminal.
 In other words if you are on a PC running WSL2 or Docker, open the linux terminal and run commmands there.

+> [!NOTE]
+> This readme is written with the assumption you will be using virtualenvwrapper to manage your environments.
+If you are using a different way of managing your environments, skip all `workon batch_fslstats_env` lines and instead just activate your environment and `cd` to repo dir.

 # Instructions
 If this is your first time working with the scripts, first run through the setup instructions [here](https://github.com/mcclaskey/batch_fslstats/blob/iss3-update-documentation/README.md#setup).